mattermost/docs/source/onboard/migrate-from-slack.rst

 The file ``export-with-emails-and-attachments.zip`` now contains all the information necessary to be imported into Mattermost.

-From the slack advanced exporter repo:
-Due to archive/zip limitations, these actions cannot modify archive in place.
 It's preferable to fetch e-mails first to avoid copying large attachments around.
+Make sure you choose different file names at each stage, as the tool does not support in-place modifications.

 .. important::